-Dash cam footage can change everything.
+Dash cam footage can change that.

-A driver from Nybll, a 15-vehicle that operates in California, was involved in a collision that could have cost the company up to $500,000.
+A driver from Nybll, a 15-vehicle fleet that operates in California, was involved in a collision that could have cost the company up to $500,000.
 Nybll had the KeepTruckin Smart Dashcam installed in their vehicles, which helped them exonerate the driver.

-Here is what Kevin Thibeault, the owner of Nybll, says about the incident.
+Here is what Kevin Thibeault, the owner of Nybll, says about the incident: